a327ex/www/content/posts/community_management.md

 when he says that when promises are made people think about the future of the game rather than how it is now.
 And I'm definitely guilty of this with SNKRX.

 Once I decided that I would update the game often I both told people what I would do (update it every week) and then I did that.
-And once people noticed that they started playing the game more because the promise did its job, which is to add reliability and structure to an otherwise unpredictable situation.
+And once people noticed that, they started playing the game more because the promise did its job, which is to add reliability and structure to an otherwise unpredictable situation.

-But this is a cope because it's a much stronger, but also riskier, position to do the updates without actually promising any future updates.
-It's stronger because you're not leaking power to others, in that, whoever decides to play your game is playing it because of its state now, and not because it's going to be better in the future.
-And it's riskier because this structure not existing, people who would have otherwise played the game might decide not to.
+But this is a cope because it's a much stronger position, but also a riskier one, to do the updates without actually promising any future ones.
+It's stronger because you're not leaking power and whoever decides to play your game is playing it because of its state now, and not because it's going to be better in the future.
+But it's riskier because this structure not existing, people who would have otherwise played the game might decide not to.

-For instance, Northernlion started playing the game right after I said that I would update it every week.
+For instance, Northernlion started playing SNKRX right after I said that I would update it every week.
 I don't know if both things are related, but if they are then this is a massive loss to the game if I hadn't made the promise in the first place.
 So it clearly works, and the opposite clearly means catastrophic failure.

 But this is the kind of risky thing where, you know, now that I don't have to worry about financials, it can either fail catastrophically or succeed massively.
 The catastrophic failure means that the game doesn't get that many more players and dies, but I'm personally not affected.
 But the massive success?
-That means the game is fundamentally good, because people aren't playing it due to what will come in the future, but it also the community is uncorrupted by power, and such communities are generally going to be much better at keeping the game alive in the long run than corrupted ones.
+That means the game is fundamentally good, because people aren't playing it due to what will come in the future, but it also means the community is uncorrupted by power, and such communities are generally going to be much better at keeping the game alive in the long run than corrupted ones.

 There's also another more subtle problem with the structure that promises add, which is that because they're a cope, they're essentially a form of fake